HorseMD/tf-flairbot/README.md

 1. Place a copy of the contents of `./generated/out/website` wherever you want to host the website (I like to use my Dropbox's 'Public' folder).
+2. Upload `./generated/out/spritesheet/spritesheet.png` to your subreddit's images.
-2. You should then copy the contents of `./generated/out/spritesheet/spritesheet.css` into your subreddit's stylesheet.
+3. You should then copy the contents of `./generated/out/spritesheet/spritesheet.css` into your subreddit's stylesheet.
-3. After that, you'll want to prepend the CSS with something like this:
+4. After that, you'll want to prepend the CSS with something like this:

 ```css
 .flair {